zzzprojects/docs/entityframework-extensions.net/pages/troubleshooting/dbupdateconcurrency-exception.md

                 var databaseEntity = (EntitySimple_Concurrency) databaseValues.ToObject();

                 // Choose an initial set of resolved values.
 In this case we
-                // make the default be the values currently in the database. var resolvedEntity = (EntitySimple_Concurrency) databaseValues.ToObject();
+                // make the default value the values currently in the database. var resolvedEntity = (EntitySimple_Concurrency) databaseValues.ToObject();

                 // Have the user choose what the resolved values should be